kemitchell/plain-website-terms-of-service/README.md

-# Minimal Website Terms of Service
+# Plain-Language Website Terms of Service

 ## Be Warned!